kubernetes-sigs/gateway-api/site-src/v1alpha2/contributing/community.md

 doc][meeting-notes].
 Feel free to add topics for discussion at an upcoming meeting.

-All meetings are recorded and automatically uploaded to the [Kubernetes SIG-NETWORK playlist on YouTube][sig-net-yt-playlist].
+All meetings are recorded and automatically uploaded to the [Gateway API meetings Youtube playlist][gateway-api-yt-playlist].

 #### Early Meetings
-Some early community meetings were uploaded to a [separate YouTube playlist][early-yt-playlist].
+Some early community meetings were uploaded to a [separate YouTube playlist][early-yt-playlist], and then to the [SIG Network Youtube playlist][sig-net-yt-playlist].

 #### Initial Design Discussions